cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance.md

 2. **Accumulating votes.** Genesis key delegates **vote** for or against the proposal.
 The proposal must accumulate a sufficient number of votes before it can be confirmed.
 The threshold is determined by the **minThd** field of the [softforkRule protocol parameter](https://github.com/input-output-hk/cardano-ledger/blob/2a0abd500b9e01efe6dc47146fa8b805ef9ef307/eras/byron/ledger/impl/src/Cardano/Chain/Update/SoftforkRule.hs#L24).
 3. **Confirmed (enough votes).** The system records the 'SlotNo' of the slot in which the required threshold of votes was met.
 At this point, 2k slots (two times the security parameter k) need to pass before the update is stably confirmed and can be _endorsed_.
 Endorsements for proposals that are not yet stably confirmed are not invalid but rather silently ignored.
 4. **Stably-confirmed.** The last required vote is 2k slots deep.
 Ready to accumulate endorsements.
 A block whose header's protocol version number is that of the proposal is interpreted as an **endorsement**.
 In other words, the nodes are ready for the upgrade.
 Once the number of endorsers satisfies a threshold (same as for voting), the confirmed proposal becomes a **candidate proposal**.
 5. **Candidate.** Enough nodes have endorsed the proposal.
-At this point, a further 2k slots need to pass before the update becomes a stable candidate and can be adopted.
+At this point, further 2k slots need to pass before the update becomes a stable candidate and can be adopted.
 6. **Stable candidate.** The last required endorsement is 2k slots deep.

 If there is no stable candidate proposal, then no changes occur.
 Everything is retained, including a candidate proposal whose threshold-satisfying endorsement was not yet stable and will be adopted in the subsequent epoch unless it gets surpassed in the meantime.